Framinus/phase-2-challenge/part-4/quiz.md

         ├── README.md
         └── package.json
 And you were in the linkedin-for-dancers folder.
 What command would you use to copy the README.md file to the pinterest-for-dogs folder?
+A: cp README.md ../pinterest-for-dogs

-What keyboard shortcut do you use, in your editor, to go to a file in the project you have open?
+Q: What keyboard shortcut do you use, in your editor, to go to a file in the project you have open?
+A: cmd-<num of tab of file>.
+So if you have three tabs open and want to switch to the third, you type cmd-3.

-What files or folders do you want all git repositories to ignore?
+Q: What files or folders do you want all git repositories to ignore?
+A: Copied and pasted from my global .gitignore:
+# Numerous always-ignore extensions
+*.diff
+*.err
+*.log
+*.orig
+*.rej
+*.swo
+*.swp
+*.vi
+*.zip
+*~

+# OS or Editor files
+._*
+.cache
+.DS_Store
+.idea
+.project
+.settings
+.tmproj
+.esproj
+.sublime-project
+.sublime-workspace
+.irb-save-history

-What is the main difference between Array.map and Array.forEach in JavaScript?
+Q: What is the main difference between Array.map and Array.forEach in JavaScript?
+A: Array.map iterates through an array and returns an a new array based on its callback, while Array.forEach returns undefined.
+Array.forEach's main role is to create side effects on the array it is iterating through.